Help us improve your experience.

 2 Internet VLAN1033, VLAN1099, VLAN1088 Pass any wan

-You should see the following configuration for Application Policies now after the implementation of the above table:
+You should see the following configuration for application policies now after the implementation of the above table:

-In the current version, clients on the LAN side cannot get an answer when sending ICMP ping to the WAN router as their local gateway.
+In the current version, clients on the LAN side cannot get an answer when sending ICMP pings to the WAN router as their local gateway.
 However, receiving pings is crucial for any local debugging.
-Hence, it is highly recommended that you add some additional Junos CLI commands to enable ping for any wired or wireless clients towards the WAN router as the local gateway of the VLAN they are attached to.
+Hence, it is highly recommended that you add some additional Junos OS CLI commands to enable ping for any wired or wireless clients towards the WAN router as the local gateway of the VLAN they are attached to.
 See the example below:

 A screenshot of a computer Description automatically generated